 This website is a free service offered by the Minnesota Department of Public Safety (DPS) and the Minnesota Bureau of Criminal Apprehension (BCA).
 Public criminal history record search is required by Minnesota Statutes §13.87, Subd.
 1(c).
 The Methamphetamine Offender Registry (MOR) search is required by Executive Orders 06-09 and 11-08.

-Eligible felony convictions will be reviewed by a Cannabis Expungement Board to determine whether the records meet the criteria identified in statute for expungement or resentencing.
+A Cannabis Expungement Board will review eligible felony cannabis-related convictions to determine whether the records meet the criteria identified in statute for expungement or resentencing.

 Accessing Expunged Records for Immigration Purposes